 Normative social influence is a bit more direct and easier to pick up in terms of social influence.
 Simply put, it’s when a person wants to “fit in” among his colleagues.

-This behavior can be looked at in a number of different ways.
+This behavior can be looked at in several different ways.
 For a group of friends, it may appear through fashion trends.
-For a religious group, it may appear in rituals and traditions.
-For popularity’s sake, a person may find themselves participating in things they weren’t initially interested in.
+For a religious group, it may appear through rituals and traditions.
+For popularity’s sake, a person may participate in activities they aren’t interested in.

 Conformity in Public and Private

-As we’ve discussed, a person may conform to a group even when they don’t agree with the opinions of that group.
-Still, over time, it’s likely this person’s opinions will change to better match the need of the group.
-With that, they adopt a set of behaviors in order to continue their allegience.
+A person may conform to a group even when they disagree with the opinions of that group.
+Still, over time, this person’s opinion will likely change to better match the group’s needs.
+With that, they adopt a set of behaviors to continue their allegiance.

 These behaviors can appear in two different ways: ⁶

-- Private Conformity – when one finds their opinions changing no longer for the sake of the group, but rather because they genuinely feel a difference.
-For example, that student who pretended to like rap music may eventually become fond of it.
-His opinions have changed in his private life and, therefore, he’s produced private conformity.
+- Private Conformity – When one finds their opinions changing no longer for the sake of the group, but rather because they genuinely feel a difference.
+For example, a student who pretends to like rap music may eventually become fond of it.
+His opinions have changed in his private life and he’s produced private conformity.

 With everything we’ve discussed so far, the real question remains, why do people conform in this manner?
 What is their motivation?